TITLE 77: PUBLIC HEALTH

 Corporal Punishment – painful stimuli inflicted directly upon the body.

 Developmental Disabilities (DD) Aide – any person who provides nursing, personal or habilitative care to residents of Intermediate Care Facilities for the Developmentally Disabled, regardless of title, and who is not otherwise licensed, certified or registered to render medical care.
 Other titles often used to refer to DD Aides include, but are not limited to, Program Aides, Program Technicians and Habilitation Aides.
-DD Aides must function under the supervision of a licensed nurse or a Qualified Mental Retardation Professional (QMRP).
+DD Aides shall function under the supervision of a licensed nurse or a Qualified Mental Retardation Professional (QMRP).

 is manifested before the person attains age 22;